 Suisei no Gargantia: The interstellar war between the Galactic Alliance of Humanity and the Hideauze.
 The original cause and reason for the war is known only to top officials in the Galactic Alliance, and they have been fighting a Total War against the Hideauze for so long that many of them see "kill the Hideauze" as their sole reason for being.
 When one soldier is questioned as to what he'd do if they ever won the war, he's completely at a loss.
 As for the Hideauze, we never see the war from their perspective, so it's unknown if they have a similar outlook on it, but the fact that they've never attempted peace (as far as we know) says something.

 In the Marvel Universe, two galaxy-level empires, The Kree and The Skrull, have been at war for approximately one million years.
 While the cause is known — The Skrulls offered to share their technology with the Kree if they passed a test, but when they failed, the Kree killed the Skrull envoys and stole the technology anyway — it doesn't matter anymore.
 Both races just wish the other dead, and in at least the Skrulls' case, their warlike tendencies have become hereditary (as in, in their genes).
 The rivalry was first established in The Kree Skrull War.
+The Kree because they are Space Nazis who kill anyone non-Kree for "polluting the gene pool" (despite the fact they are a genetic dead end).

-The Kherubim/Deamonite War in the Image Universe has already lasted millions of years.
+The Kherubim/Deamonite War in Image Comics has already lasted millions of years.
 Earth was a minor backwater of this war that lost contact, and the war kept going.
 When both sides finally re-established contact, they discover that the war had ended thousands of years ago but no-one told them.
 So they decided "to heck with them" and went on fighting anyway.

 Rogue Trooper - in the Rogue continuity, the conflict on Nu Earth had a definite cause: the planet was situated next to a strategic wormhole, and the planet which controlled it would control the galaxy.
 In the Friday reboot, however, no particular cause was given, to further drive home the fact that that war sucks.